Zilliqa/ZIP/zips/zip-11.md

 deposited can be directly included as a part of the SSN's stake pool.

 2. `transition WithdrawStakeRewards(ssn_operator: ByStr20)`to withdraw their
    stake rewards from a specific SSN and mint gZIL tokens.
 Re-delegation of stake rewards is manual and a two-step process.
 First, the delegator has to withdraw the rewards and then it will have to delegate the withdrawn reward as stake.
 Wallet providers can make this user experience seamless.

 3. `transition WithdrawStakeAmt(ssn: ByStr20, amt: Uint128)` to withdraw a
    specific amount from the stake.
+By calling this transition, the delegator enters into the unbonding period.
+During this period, the delegator does not earn any reward and her stake is held in the contract.
+Upon expiry of the unbonding period, the delegator can call the next transition `CompleteWithdrawal` to move funds out of the contract.

+4. `transition CompleteWithdrawal(input_bnum: BNum)` to withdraw unbonded stake from the contract.
+The parameter passed is the blocknumber at which the `WithdrawStakeAmt` was called.

 # Contract Specification and Implementation